 For many years Huub Pragt has been directing his educational institute on Egyptology in The Netherlands.
 Every participant will receive the syllabus entitled ‘Book of Gates’ that will be used during the course.

-This one-day course can be combined with the one-day course Amduat that takes place a day earlier.
+This one-day course can be combined with the one-day Masterclass Amduat that takes place a day earlier.